 April and May are probably the best months for finding the larger fish, but June and July can still be very good if you fish early in the morning and well in to the evening.
 Take your time, get to know the river and use your favourite flies with confidence, all the popular ones will produce a fish or two in the right conditions.
 There are no special secrets to success.

 With such a great variety of water, you can enjoy experimenting with dries, wets, spiders and nymphs.
-A small black fly will usually produce it's fair share of fish and anglers on the Don swear by the Greenwells Glory!
-You'll find some useful tips for River Don trout flies on the website and some helpful River Don tactics too, courtesy of local angler Sandy Nelson - Thanks Sandy!
+A small black fly will usually produce it's fair share of fish and anglers on the Don swear by the Greenwells.
+You'll find some really useful tips for River Don trout flies and tactics via the photo links on this page, courtesy of local angler Sandy Nelson - Thanks Sandy!

 The upper reaches of the river can produce superb brown trout sport in April and May, after which the fish become more tricky.
-I like the manageable fishing width of the river in this area myself and "more tricky" can be good fun!
+I like the manageable fishing width of the upper river and "more tricky" can be good fun!